 Regional Compost Facility

-The Regional Compost Facility, located at 551 Commonage Road on the outskirts of Vernon, is a joint operation between the City of Vernon and the City of Kelowna designed to effectively compost wastewater treatment plant biosolid material through an environmentally-friendly and financially-sound process.
+The City of Kelowna’s Regional Biosolids Composting Facility (RBCF) at 551 Commonage Road, Vernon, V1H 1G3,operates under the British Columbia Ministry of Environment’s Permit Number 108537, last dated July 12, 2017.
+It is a joint operation between the City of Vernon and the City of Kelowna designed to effectively compost wastewater treatment plant biosolid material through an environmentally-friendly and financially-sound process.

 Opened in 2006, the facility produces a safe and highly-effective soil conditioner, known as OgoGrow, in accordance with the Waste Management Act’s Organic Matter Recycling Regulations.
 All OgoGrow sales go directly back to the operation to help ensure the long-term, economic sustainability of the Regional facility.